flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-A type of `TypeVar`

-A type parameter placeholder for zero or more concrete types
+A placeholder for zero or more concrete types

 Supports `tuple`-like flexibility

-Can mix with `TypeVar`
+Can proceed or follow one or more `TypeVar`

 </v-clicks>
 </Transform>